 The first step in troubleshooting non-working hearing aids is make sure the hearing aid is turned on and getting power.

-- Some models, like the HCR2, use the program button as an on/off switch.
+- Some models use the program button as an on/off switch.
 Press and hold the button for three seconds for on/off function

 - Any moisture in the battery compartment, even a thin film on the battery-door, can drain a battery in minutes.
 Make sure the entire battery compartment is dry and the battery contacts are in position to engage the battery as the battery door closes.